b.a. forma

 Projects are entered before conditions, form, or material logic are solidified.
 Performance thresholds, site logic, envelope integrity, and systems strategy are established upstream, before the decisions that are hardest to reverse.

-Passive House + LEED are instruments of design rigor, used to measure performance and ground decision-making.
+Passive House and LEED are used as instruments of design rigor to measure performance and ground decision-making.

 BRIA JOSEPHS